GM-Consult-Pty-Ltd/text_analysis/README.md

 The key interfaces of the `text_analysis` library are briefly described in this section.
 Please refer to the [documentation](https://pub.dev/documentation/text_analysis/latest/) for details.

+The API contains a fair amount of boiler-plate, but we aim to make the code as readable, extendable and re-usable as possible:

+* We use an `interface > implementation mixin > base-class > implementation class pattern`:
+  - the `interface` is an abstract class that exposes fields and methods but contains no implementation code.
+The `interface` may expose a factory constructor that returns an `implementation class` instance;
+  - the `implementation mixin` implements the `interface` class methods, but not the input fields;
+  - the `base-class` is an abstract class with the `implementation mixin` and exposes a default, unnamed generative const constructor for sub-classes.
+The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor.
+* To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
+To improve code legibility the API makes use of type aliases, callback function definitions and extensions.
+The typedefs and extensions are not exported by the [text_analysis](https://pub.dev/documentation/text_analysis/latest/text_analysis/text_analysis-library.html) library, but can be found in the [type_definitions](https://pub.dev/documentation/text_analysis/latest/type_definitions/type_definitions-library.html) and [extensions](https://pub.dev/documentation/text_analysis/latest/extensions/extensions-library.html) mini-libraries.
+[Import these libraries seperately](#usage) if needed.

 #### TermSimilarity

 The [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/TermSimilarity-class.html) class provides the following static methods used for (case-insensitive) comparison of `terms`: